How can I regenerate the sslvpn-full-default-authority?

 sed -i.old '/[0-9]=sslvpn-full-default-authority/d' ~/ConfigFiles/Certificates/pki.conf

-pki.confthat specifies SHA-1 for the CA's signature algorithm.
-This can lead to errors on newer Openvpn client versions, such asca md too weakon the client.
-This can be fixed with the following command:setconf ~/ConfigFiles/Certificates/pki.conf ca digest sha256
+3. [Optional] If your configuration has been migrated from an older version, a setting may be present in pki.conf that specifies SHA-1 for the CA's signature algorithm.
+This can lead to errors on newer Openvpn client versions, such as ca md too weak on the client, and SHA-1 will be deprecated on SNS v5 as well.
+This can be fixed with the following commands:

 sslinit